 Learn more here: How to Divorce Amicably

 How to Have an Amicable Divorce When You Have Children

 You can still file for an amicable divorce even if you have children.
 The process for amicable divorce with children is a little more complex.
 Children add challenges to divorce in terms of support, custody, and responsibility.
 Children who are minors may influence the way the family assets are divided.
 This can produce opportunities for people to disagree or to be too far apart on issues to reach an agreement.
-A divorce mediator or collaborative divorce attorney can offer objective understanding into potential solutions that would work best for all involved.
+A divorce mediator or collaborative divorce attorney can offer real understanding into potential solutions that would work best for all involved.

 Parental challenges involving divorce and children that are minors include:

 - Child Custody: Who will have physical custody of the child(ren)?

 - Living Arrangements: Where will the child(ren) live?

 - Parenting Time Rights: How often will the non-custodial parent be able to visit them?